rhigham-scwx/shikari/exercises/README.md

 ## Scenario Description

-This demo Gitlab repository has been pre-populated with a small backlog of hunting tasks and playbooks.
+This demo Gitlab repository has been pre-populated with a small backlog of hunting tasks and abstracts.

 **Backlog Grooming**